An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: More experiments on the use of OOD samples

-\textbf{More experiments and ablation studies.} To verify the generalization of methods, we turn to Tiny ImageNet and change the backbone of models (ResNet-50).
+To verify the generalization of methods, we turn to TIN with a larger backbone ResNet-50.
 Using the official implementation of DS3L $\&$ MW-Net \cite{shu2019meta} (backbone of DS3L) and MTCF, our experiments show that both methods have unsatisfactory performance.
 Besides, hardly can I tune hyper-parameters because both methods are very time-consuming and memory-unfriendly, as is shown in Table \ref{table:MTCF-DS3L-Ours-TIN}.
 Also we could not find any references help guide the hyper-parameter tuning procedure for either method on ImageNet or Tiny ImageNet.
 Consequently, we only make several trials for each method, and report the best result of them.
 In contrast to the above two methods, ours is much faster and far more robust on OOD samples.
 As is shown in the 5-th row of Table \ref{table:Ours-TIN}, our method enhances model performance by 2.63$\%$.

 The quickly advancing field of Self-Supervised Learning \cite{he2020momentum, chen2020improved, chen2020simple, chen2020big, caron2020unsupervised} also motivates us to make better use of OOD samples for better pretrained models.
 We simply choose MoCo \cite{he2020momentum}, a GPU-friendly method to pretrain the model with both $D_L$ and $D_U$.
 The pretrained model is then used to initialize the network for subsequent tasks.